dabeaz/curio/docs/reference.rst

 One problem concerning coroutines and async concerns access to files on the normal file system.
 Yes, you can use the built-in ``open()`` function, but what happens afterwards is hard to predict.
-Under the covers, the operating system might have to access a disk drive or perform networking of its own.
+Internally, the operating system might have to access a disk drive or perform networking of its own.
 Either way, the operation might take a long time to complete and while it does, the whole Curio kernel will be blocked.
 You really don't want that--especially